Bob Lynn

 Bob Lynn (February 23, 1933 – May 25, 2020) was an American politician who served as a Republican member of the Alaska House of Representatives, representing the 31st district from 2003 to 2013 and the 26th district from 2013 to 2017.
 He served as Chair of the State Affairs Committee, was Vice-Chair of the Judiciary Committee, and was a member of the Transportation Committee and Joint Armed Forces Committees.
 He also served on the Labor & Workforce Development, Military & Veterans' Affairs, and Public Safety Finance Subcommittees, for the 28th Legislature.
-Bob Lynn is a retired fighter pilot with the United States Air Force and a Vietnam Veteran.
+Lynn was a retired fighter pilot with the United States Air Force and a Vietnam Veteran.

 Alaska Legislature

 During the 2011-2012 legislative session, Lynn chaired the State Affairs Committee in the Alaska House.